Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Abstract

 \section{Abstract}

-Pretrained contextual representation models \cite{peters2018deep,devlin2018BERT} have pushed forward the state-of-the-art on many NLP tasks.
+Pretrained contextual representation models \cite{peters-etal-2018-deep,devlin-etal-2019-bert} have pushed forward the state-of-the-art on many NLP tasks.
 A new release of BERT \cite{multilingualBERTmd} includes a model simultaneously pretrained on 104 languages with impressive performance for zero-shot cross-lingual transfer on a natural language inference task.
-This paper explores the broader cross-lingual potential of mBERT (multilingual) as a zero shot language transfer model on 5 NLP tasks covering a total of 39 languages from various language families: NLI, document classification, NER, POS tagging, and dependency parsing.
+This paper explores the broader cross-lingual potential of mBERT (multilingual) as a zero-shot language transfer model on 5 NLP tasks covering a total of 39 languages from various language families: NLI, document classification, NER, POS tagging, and dependency parsing.
 We compare mBERT with the best-published methods for zero-shot cross-lingual transfer and find mBERT competitive on each task.
-Additionally, we investigate the most effective strategy for utilizing mBERT in this manner, determine to what extent mBERT generalizes away from language specific features, and measure factors that influence cross-lingual transfer.
+Additionally, we investigate the most effective strategy for utilizing mBERT in this manner, determine to what extent mBERT generalizes away from language-specific features, and measure factors that influence cross-lingual transfer.\blfootnote{Code is available at \url{https://github.com/shijie-wu/crosslingual-nlp}}